nickreisner/Blackjack-Card-Counter/README.md

 The script provides:
 - **Console output**: Blackjack hand analysis including dealer/player cards, strategy recommendations, and card counting information
-- **HUD display**: Visual overlay showing the analysis on the original image
+- **Heads-up display**: Visual overlay showing the analysis on the original image
 - **Interactive plots**: If `--save-plots` is not used, plots are displayed interactively
 - **Saved images**: If `--save-plots` is used, plots are saved as PNG files